J0rtIT/MyTechNetScript/TechNet/Repair-CaptureOne/Repair-CaptureOne.md

 ![image](../../Images/RepairCaptureOne/Repair-Captureone.png)

 Thank you very much for downloading and please do not forget to rate, or propose if you have another idea.

-# Powershell is my hobby
+## Powershell is my hobby

-#Other interesting Scripts Links
+#Other interesting Links

+- If you have questions or want me to do something live, here's [my Afiliate Twitch Channel (Spanish/English)](https://twitch.tv/j0rt)
+- If you want to thank in any way you can [donate here](https://streamlabs.com/j0rt/tip) whatever you want.

+# Other Interesting Script Links